altamashali/altamashali/README.md

 ## Welcome to Altamash's GitHub!

-Altamash Ali is a graduate student at Cornell University pursuing a Master’s in Computer Science.
-He previously earned his Bachelor’s in Computer Science from Texas A&M University where he graduated magna cum laude.
-In previous roles at J.P.
-Morgan, Altamash developed electronic trading systems instrumental in pricing and structuring derivatives such as foreign exchange options.
+Altamash Ali is a software engineer, having previously earned his Master's in Computer Science from Cornell University and Bachelor’s in Computer Science from Texas A&M University as a summa cum laude and magna cum laude graduate, respectively.
+During his time at J.P.
+Morgan, Altamash developed electronic trading systems instrumental in pricing and structuring derivatives ranging from foreign exchange options to futures.
 His experience also extends to application security software, honed during his tenure at American Express.
-Altamash's other experience includes having built distributed and high-performance computing applications which have enabled faster and more efficient processing of complex data sets.
+Altamash's other experiences involve having built distributed and high-performance computing applications to enable faster and more efficient processing of complex data sets.

-## 🛠️ Skills

-#### Programming Languages:

-&nbsp;&nbsp;&nbsp;&nbsp;Python • Java • JavaScript/TypeScript • C++

-#### Libraries and Frameworks:

-&nbsp;&nbsp;&nbsp;&nbsp;React • Next • Node • Redux • ReactiveX • Jest • Testing Library • Playwright